 Apart from the high-grade durability and strength of the mahogany/cedar, it also gives the soundboard of the mandolin to produce a deeper pitch or tone which makes it difficult for other musical instruments to cut out when playing among full music band.

-The inexpensive or affordable mandolins have their soundboards from spruce with the backs and sides of the body made from laminate.
-Spruce is the kind of wood that is generally light in weight, but really strong.
+The inexpensive or affordable beginner mandolins have their soundboards from spruce with the backs and sides of the body made from laminate.
+Spruce is the kind of solid wood that is generally light in weight, but really strong.
 Using spruce in this regard is a great way to maintain the quality of the tone while making the mandolin less expensive for the beginner.

 Apart from the mandolin, spruce is always highly in demand for the production of the soundboard in other musical instruments such as the piano, violin, and the guitar.
 That means you don’t have to feel worried about choosing spruce/laminate made mandolin over a mahogany/cedar-made mandolin.

 Laminate is also a strong wood and highly preferable.
 In most affordable mandolins, they are used in the top, back and side.
-In making the top, several layers of wood of different pieces are pressed toward each other to create a beautifully carved shape known in most mandolins.
+In making the top, several layers of solid wood of different pieces are pressed toward each other to create a beautifully carved shape known in most mandolins.
 Ideally, you have the outer made up of spruce/laminate with the outer layer made up of mahogany.